-When it comes to skin, I’m an advocate of sticking with ingredients that are tried and true, those with clinical studies to back up their claims.
-Luckily though, research moves on to offer up novel treatments, which often sound promising.
+I’m an advocate of sticking with ingredients that are tried and true when it comes to skin, but sometimes novel skin care ingredients arrive.
+They often show promise, but may not have the research or experience to back up their claims.
 Before jumping on the bandwagon about an ingredient that may or may not deliver on its promises, it’s often a good idea to await more clinical studies to help you determine whether they may be a good fit for your skin.

-In this post, let’s take a closer look at 5 ingredients which have the potential to be skin care superstars.
+In this post, let’s take a closer look at 5 novel skin care ingredients that you may not know about which have the potential to be skin care superstars.

 Have you tried any of these novel skin care ingredients?
 Share your experience below.